- Agronomic: barley, oats, wheat

 - Production Systems: organic agriculture

 The craft brewing industry has an immense impact on state and local economies – generating $2 billion in Minnesota and $200 million in North Dakota in 2016 alone (Brewer’s Association).
 Craft beer enthusiasts are constantly seeking novel ingredients to expand the variety of offerings, and create a unique experience around their brew.
-According to the UMN economic development team, there are over 500 active breweries in Minnesota alone.
+According to the University of Minnesota (UMN) economic development team, there are over 500 active breweries in Minnesota alone.

 Share results with other farmers and host field day.